Qiskit/qiskit-metapackage/docs/faq.rst

 **Q: Why am I getting a compilation error while installing ``qiskit``?**

-**A:** Qiskit depends on a number of other open source Python packages, which are automatically installed when doing ``pip install qiskit``.
-Depending on your system's platform and Python version, is it possible that a particular package does not provide a pre-built binary wheel for your system, and in those cases ``pip`` will attempt to compile the package from source, which in turn might require some extra dependencies that need to be installed manually.
+**A:**Qiskit depends on a number of other open source Python packages, which are automatically installed when doing ``pip install qiskit``.
+Depending on your system's platform and the Python version, it is possible that a particular package does not provide a pre-built binary wheel for your system, and in those cases ``pip`` will attempt to compile the package from source, which in turn might require some extra dependencies that need to be installed manually.